 John J. Collins, Holmes Professor of Old Testament Criticism and Interpretation.
 A native of Ireland, Professor Collins was a professor of Hebrew Bible at the University of Chicago from 1991 until his recent arrival at Yale Divinity School.
 He previously taught at the University of Notre Dame.
 He has published widely on the subjects of apocalypticism, wisdom, Hellenistic Judaism, and the Dead Sea Scrolls.
-His books include the commentary on Daniel in the Hermeneia series; The Scepter and the Star: The Messiahs of the Dead Sea Scrolls; Apocalypticism in the Dead Sea Scrolls; Seers, Sibyls and Sages in Hellenistic-Roman Judaism; Jewish Wisdom in the Hellenistic Age; The Apocalyptic Imagination; and Between Athens and Jerusalem: Jewish Identity in the Hellenistic Diaspora.
-He is coeditor of the three-volume Encyclopedia of Apocalypticism and has participated in the editing of the Dead Sea Scrolls.
-He has served as editor of the Journal of Biblical Literature and as president of the Catholic Biblical Association.
-He is currently vice-president of the Society of Biblical Literature.
+His books include the commentary on Daniel in the Hermeneia series; The Scepter and the Star: The Messiahs of Apocalypticism in the Dead Sea Scrolls; Jewish Wisdom in the Hellenistic Age; The Apocalyptic Imagination; Between Athens and Jerusalem: Jewish Identity in the Hellenistic Diaspora; and most recently, Introduction to the Hebrew Bible with CD-ROM.
+He is co-editor of the threevolume Encyclopedia of Apocalypticism and has participated in the editing of the Dead Sea Scrolls.
+He is editor of a monograph series for Brill titled Journal for the Study of Judaism Supplements and of the journal Dead Sea Discoveries, and has served as editor of the Journal of Biblical Literature and as president of the Catholic Biblical Association.
+He has served as president of the Catholic Biblical Association and of the Society of Biblical Literature.
 B.A., M.A.
 University College, Dublin; Ph.D.
 Harvard University.
 (Roman Catholic)